What does Adam mean?

 Shown below is the birth name popularity of Adam for boys.
 Adam reached its peak rank of #22 in the U.S. during 1980-1989, and is currently at #79.
 (Top 1000 Birth Names Records, 2014)

 Shown below is a comparison of the popularity of the boy name Adam and affiliated names.
 Popular variation forms of Adam (#79 in 2014) are Adan (#373 in 2014), Adin, Addie and Addison.
-These boy names reached the height of their popularity in the year 2004 and are somewhat less popular today, with the versions Addison and Addie becoming less fashionable.
+These boy names reached the height of their popularity in 2004 (usage of 0.4228%) and are somewhat less popular today (usage 0.3096%, down 26.8%), with the versions Addison and Addie becoming less fashionable.
 Adam (#79) and Adan (#373) are two of the more trendy boy names here, with Adam having a revival in usage.
 (Top 1000 Birth Names Records, 2014)